 In turn, veterans would return home with asbestos fibers on their clothing, hair, and skin, which transferred into the family home.

 Family members of veterans should also maintain regular checkups.
 If you’re a loved one of a veteran who worked on asbestos-containing auxiliary ships or any other vessels, be certain to let your doctor know that you may have been exposed to asbestos.

 Additional Help and Information

-Remember to fill out our from to get your free Financial Compensation Packet, with information on top asbestos and mesothelioma lawyers in your area.
+Remember to fill out our form to get your free Financial Compensation Packet, with information on experienced asbestos and mesothelioma lawyers in your area.
 Keep in mind that if you have mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for considerable compensation.
 For additional assistance, contact us at 800-793-4540.

 Page Reviewed and Edited by Mesothelioma Attorney Paul Danziger

 Paul Danziger grew up in Houston, Texas and earned a law degree from Northwestern University School of Law in Chicago.
 For over 25 years years he has focused on representing mesothelioma cancer victims and others hurt by asbestos exposure.
 Paul and his law firm have represented thousands of people diagnosed with mesothelioma, asbestosis, and lung cancer, recovering significant compensation for injured clients.
 Every client is extremely important to Paul and he will take every call from clients who want to speak with him.
 Paul and his law firm handle mesothelioma cases throughout the United States.